 Appealingly photographed adventure in 3D that is consistently entertaining and colorful, with great action and a final showdown between hero and antagonist that doesn’t have us looking at our watches; their battle is emotional.
 The technical details are topnotch, creating the look and style of Wakanda and its people and place in Africa.
 The American connection is evident, not just through Coogler’s personal touch, but also the songs on the soundtrack, curated by Kendrick Lamar.

 Black Panther 2018-U.S. 134 min.
 Color.
 Widescreen.
 Produced by Kevin Feige.
 Directed by Ryan Coogler.
 Screenplay: Ryan Coogler, Joe Robert Cole.
 Comic Book: Stan Lee, Jack Kirby.
 Cinematography: Rachel Morrison.
 Music: Ludwig Göransson.
-Song: ”Pray for Me” (performed by Kendrick Lamar, The Weeknd), ”All the Stars” (performed by Kendrick Lamar, SZA).
+Songs: ”Pray for Me” (performed by Kendrick Lamar, The Weeknd), ”All the Stars” (performed by Kendrick Lamar, SZA).
+Costume Design: Ruth Carter.
+Production Design: Hannah Beachler, Jay Hart.
 Cast: Chadwick Boseman (T’Challa/Black Panther), Michael B. Jordan (N’Jadaka/Erik ”Killmonger” Stevens), Lupita Nyong’o (Nakia), Danai Gurira, Martin Freeman, Daniel Kaluuya… Angela Bassett, Forest Whitaker, Andy Serkis.
 Cameos: Stan Lee, Sebastian Stan.